 4. Dentrification moves the nitrogen in the other direction back into the atmosphere.
 Dentrifying bacteria reduce nitrites and nitrates into nitrogen gas, releasing it back to the atmosphere to complete the cycle.

 Human actions affect the nitrogen cycle.
 The amount of nitrogen on Earth doesn’t change, but the way it cycles around the planet does.
 Agricultural fertilizers and the waste of livestock and suburban lawns release too much nitrogen into waterways (lakes, rivers, groundwater, estuaries and then the ocean) causing algal blooms that can create dead zones in lakes (eutrophication) and even in the ocean.
-Too much nitrogen is released into the air in concentrated areas by the burning of fossil rules and industrial smokestacks can cause acid rain and increase greenhouse gases.
+Too much nitrogen is released into the air in concentrated areas by the burning of fossil fuels and industrial smokestacks can cause acid rain and increase greenhouse gases.